ekedonald/Shell-Scripting/README.md

 ![control flow](./images/1.%20vi%20control%20flow.png)

-* Copy and paste the code shown below into the file.
+* Copy and paste the code shown below into the file:

 ```bash
 #!/bin/bash